frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/use-the-html2react-component.md

 # Use the `<html2react>` component

 At the moment we have a problem with internal links in our content.
-For example, look at the post entitled "Latest Trip to India".
-The link to "New7Wonders of the World" at the bottom of the post forces SSR and a page reload.
-Another example can be found in the post entitled "Shinjuku Gyoen National Garden".
-The link "post about the Banff National Park" also forces SSR and a page reload.
-More examples can be found on the "About Us" page.
+For example, look at the post entitled _"Latest Trip to India"_.
+The link to _"New7Wonders of the World"_ at the bottom of the post forces SSR and a page reload.

+Another example can be found in the post entitled _"Shinjuku Gyoen National Garden"_.
+The link _"post about the Banff National Park"_ also forces SSR and a page reload.
+More examples can be found on the _"About Us"_ page.

 Frontity provides a number of components, one of which is `<html2react>`.
 This enables us to process our content and replace HTML elements with React components.

 We can use `<html2react>` to replace any `<a href="...">` links in our content with the `<Link>` component.
 You'll remember that we've previously used the `<Link>` component directly in our menu and in our list page.

 Check the file `frontity.settings.js`.
 You should find that `"@frontity/html2react"` is already included in the `packages` array of our project.